mionova/100DaysOfCode-Challenge/README.md

 **Date**: May 27, 2021

-**Today's JavaScript Progress**: Focused on JavaScript functions and solved the following challenges:
+**Today's JavaScript Progress**: Focused on JavaScript function declarations and solved the following challenges:

-1. Write a few simple functions that calculate area and volume.
+1. Write simple functions that calculate area and volume.
 2. Display HTML dynamically using a loop.
-3. Generate ten circles on the screen with randomly generated backgrounds.
+3. Generate ten circles on the screen with random background colors.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-004)
 &nbsp;